Larry Grenadier: Career

-Grenadier is a member of FLY, a trio which includes drummer Jeff Ballard and tenor saxophonist Mark Turner.
+Grenadier is a member of FLY, a trio that includes drummer Jeff Ballard and tenor saxophonist Mark Turner.
 They have recorded three critically acclaimed albums.
 He also tours and records with his wife, singer-songwriter Rebecca Martin.
 A landmark solo bass album The Gleaners was issued by the ECM label in 2019.

-Grenadier lives with Rebecca and their son Charlie James in the Hudson Valley, north of New York City.
+Personal

+Grenadier married Rebecca Martin, the singer and songwriter on June 7, 1997.
+Grenadier and Martin live in the Hudson Valley.
+Together, they have one son, Charlie (born 2005).